getsandbox/getsandbox.github.io/_posts/2014-05-14-unit-testing-with-spring.md

     @Test
     public void toResponse_fromRequest_shouldReturnOk() {
-        Response response = new Response();
+        Response response = responseConverter.toResponse();
         assertTrue("result should be true", response.getResult());
     }

     @Test
     public void toResponse_fromRequest_shouldReturnFailed() {
-        Response response = new Response();
+        Response response = responseConverter.toResponse();
         assertFalse("result should be false", response.getResult());
     }
 }
 {% endhighlight %}

-Almost there, only remaining task is to mock the `Foo` dependency.
+Almost there, only remaining task is to mock the `Foo` dependency so we can alter the behaviour to satisfy the second test.
 We use the excellent Mockito library to mock classes and their methods.
 Use Spring to wire the `Foo` component into our test class so we can mock its methods.
 What we discovered during testing is that we needed a new Spring context for each test otherwise mock behaviours we had set would carry over (and we wanted to avoid using `Mockito.reset(...)`). `@DirtiesContext` can be used at the class level or method level which will force a reload of the `ApplicationContext` after any such annotated method as well as after the entire class.
 Providing the `AFTER_EACH_TEST_MEHOD` forces it to reload after each test.
 Here's our completed test class.

 {% highlight java %}
 @RunWith(SpringJUnit4ClassRunner.class)